Cheppers/gathercontent-client/README.md

 Endpoint: **GET: /projects**

-Return all the projects associated with the given account id.
+Returns all the projects associated with the given account id.

 Paramteres: